ascii27/meeting-prep/README.md

 - Google authentication for secure access to calendar and document data
 - Day planner list view of meetings for the current week (Monday-Friday)
 - Meeting details including title, time, attendees, and preparation status
+- Document processing for meeting-related Google Docs
+- AI-powered meeting preparation with document summaries and suggestions
+- User notes for personal meeting preparation
 - Clean, responsive UI for desktop and mobile use

 ## Tech Stack